How to roll back PC to earlier state using Point-in-time Restore on Windows 11

 Windows 11 Point-in-time Restore / Image: Mauro Huculak

-These restore points are triggered automatically at different intervals during the day (or week) using the Volume Shadow Copy Service (VSS), and they include the entire operating system state, installed applications, system configuration, local files, passwords, secrets, keys, and credentials.
+These restore points are triggered automatically at different intervals during the day (or week) using the Volume Shadow Copy Service (VSS), and they include the entire operating system state, installed applications, system configuration, local files, passwords, keys, and credentials.
 However, this feature includes settings to customize restore point frequency, retention, and storage usage.

 Also, the recovery feature comes enabled by default on Windows 11 Home and Pro as long as they have at least 200GB of storage.